-In the wake of continued cuts to public funding for the arts and as an ethical alternative to private / corporate sponsorship, RRAAF's aim is to use renewable energy as an alternative funding source for a grants scheme for socially- and politically-engaged art-activist projects.
+In the wake of continued cuts to public funding for the arts and as an ethical alternative to private / corporate sponsorship, the Radical Renewable Art + Activism Fund (RRAAF) aims to use renewable energy as an alternative funding source for a grants scheme for socially- and politically-engaged art-activist projects.

 |Please follow all the updates here: